Cormac McCarthy, Pulitzer Prize-winning author of "The Road" and "No Country for Old Men," dies at 89

 "Cormac McCarthy changed the course of literature," Nihar Malaviya, CEO of Penguin Random House, said in a statement.
 "For sixty years, he demonstrated an unwavering dedication to his craft, and to exploring the infinite possibilities and power of the written word."

+McCarthy was considered by some of his peers to be one of the greatest American writers.
+The late, famed literary critic Harold Bloom called McCarthy's "Blood Meridian" the "ultimate Western" in a 2000 interview, ranking it alongside Philip Roth's "Sabbath's Theater" and Don DeLillo's "Underworld" as a masterpiece of contemporary American fiction.

+Although McCarthy rarely gave interviews or discussed his style, mainstream fame followed his books.
+In 2007, Oprah Winfrey picked "The Road," already a best-seller, for her book club.
+"It is so extraordinary," Winfrey said at the time.
+"I promise you, you'll be thinking about it long after you finish the final page."

-A number of McCarthy's works were adapted to film over the years, including "The Gardener's Son," "The Stonemason," "The Road" and "No Country for Old Men," which received the Academy Award for Best Picture in 2008.
+A number of McCarthy's works have been adapted to film over the years, including "The Gardener's Son," "The Stonemason," "The Road" and "No Country for Old Men," which received the Academy Award for Best Picture in 2008.

 for more features.